Loki-Astari/ThorsNisse/docSource/source/method/ThorsNisseCoreService.Handler.HandlerBase.virtual.2.suspendable.md

 methodInfo:
     parent: HandlerBase
     name: suspendable
+    mark:  = 0
+    description:  |
-    description: Return true if the handler is suspendable and false otherwise.<br>It is best to inherit from `HandlerNonSuspendable` or aHandlerNonSuspendable` rather than implement this yourself.
+        Return true if the handler is suspendable and false otherwise.
+        It is best to inherit from `HandlerNonSuspendable` or aHandlerNonSuspendable` rather than implement this yourself.
+    return:
+        type: ' bool '
+        description: ''
     parameters: []
 ---